What is a Bachelor of Science in Health Data Analytics?

 Drexel Dornsife provides a world-class education that equips students with the skill set to enter the workforce immediately upon graduation.

-In a post-graduation survey of alumni, 94 percent of Drexel undergraduates were working or enrolled in graduate or professional education, while 93% of those working full-time were satisfied with their position.
+In a post-graduation survey of alumni, 94% of Drexel undergraduates were working or enrolled in graduate or professional education, while 93% of those working full-time were satisfied with their position.

 Out of co-op participants working full-time, 47.8% had received a job offer from a former co-op employer.